kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 #### Environment variables

-Each flag can be provided directly or represented with environment variable.
+Each flag can be provided directly or represented with an environment variable.
 In order to represent a flag with environment variable you need to create a variable with a `KOSLI_` prefix, followed by the flag name capitalized and internal dashes replaced by underscores, e.g.:

-* `--api-token` can be represented by `KOSLI_API_TOKEN`
+* `--api-token` is represented by `KOSLI_API_TOKEN`
-* `--owner` can be represented by `KOSLI_OWNER`
+* `--owner` is represented by `KOSLI_OWNER`

-etc.

-{{< hint warning >}}
+{{< hint info >}}

 #### Getting your Kosli API token